This appendix covers how to download, run, use and load test Play.

 You will need a JDK 1.8 that is more recent than b20.
 You can download the JDK from here.

 You will need to have git installed.

-You can download the example project from Github:
+You can clone the example project from GitHub:

 You need to download and install sbt for this application to run.
 You can do that by going to the sbt download page and following the instructions for your platform.